New Stevenston: Schools

-The village is served by two primary schools: St. Patrick's Primary School & New Stevenston Primary School which share a joint campus incorporating New Stevenston Library.
-Formerly the two were on separate sites until the present campus was constructed.
+The village is served by two primary schools: St. Patrick's Primary School and New Stevenston Primary School which share a joint campus incorporating New Stevenston Library.
+Formerly, the two were on separate sites until the present campus was constructed.

-Secondary education is provided at the Roman Catholic Taylor High School which is situated in the village and at the nearby non-denominational Brannock High School, Newarthill.
+Secondary education is provided at the Roman Catholic Taylor High School, which is situated in the village and at the nearby non-denominational Brannock High School, Newarthill.

-Originally the schools of the village were New Stevenston Public School, originally adjacent to the Free Kirk and then located further west in Clydesdale St. in 1896.
+Originally, the schools of the village were New Stevenston Public School, originally adjacent to the Free Kirk and then located further west in Clydesdale St. in 1896.
 It had both primary and junior secondary departments (New Stevenston Junior Secondary School) and became New Stevenston Primary School on the introduction of comprehensive education.
-St Patrick's RC school retained junior secondary status for longer but also became a primary school when sufficient provision of RC high schools for the area was finally made by Strathclyde Region.
-The two primary schools have a new joint campus on the site of the former St Patrick's buildings on Park St, opposite to the War Memorial, in 2006.
+St Patrick's RC school retained junior secondary status for longer, but also became a primary school when sufficient provision of RC high schools for the area was finally made by Strathclyde Region.
+The two primary schools have a new joint campus on the site of the former St Patrick's buildings on Park Street, opposite to the War Memorial, in 2006.
 The old 1896 Public School has now been demolished.
-The co-existence of non-denominational and Roman Catholic schools in this area, even to the extent of a joint campus is a legacy of the 1918 Education act, its origins and its continuing unfortunate aftermath.
+The co-existence of non-denominational and Roman Catholic schools in this area, even to the extent of a joint campus, is a legacy of the 1918 Education Act, its origins and its continuing aftermath.